blackpr/play-prediction/docs/stories/EPIC_08_PORTFOLIO.md

 **So that** I know what to do when I have no data

 **Acceptance Criteria:**
-- [ ] Empty portfolio: "You don't have any positions yet"
+- [x] Empty portfolio: "You don't have any positions yet"
-- [ ] Empty trade history: "No trades yet"
+- [x] Empty trade history: "No trades yet"
-- [ ] CTA button linking to markets page
+- [x] CTA button linking to markets page
-- [ ] Illustration/icon for visual appeal
+- [x] Illustration/icon for visual appeal
-- [ ] Different message for filtered empty results
+- [x] Different message for filtered empty results

+**Implementation Notes:**
+- Created reusable `EmptyState` component in `frontend/src/components/ui/EmptyState.tsx`
+- Supports custom icon, title, description, and optional action button
+- Used in portfolio page for empty positions
+- Used in TradeHistory component for empty trade history
+- Consistent styling with dark theme and border
+- Icons from lucide-react (Wallet, History)
+- CTA button links to markets page with proper search params

+**Files Created:**
+- `frontend/src/components/ui/EmptyState.tsx`

+**Files Modified:**
+- `frontend/src/routes/portfolio/index.tsx` - Refactored to use EmptyState component
+- `frontend/src/components/portfolio/TradeHistory.tsx` - Uses EmptyState for no trades

 ---